beansoft/flutter-storm-support/README.md

-**WANING**: Please uninstall Official Flutter plugin before installing this plugin.
+WANING: Please uninstall Official Flutter plugin before installing this plugin, there might be conflicts.
+Or uninstall FluterStorm before you installing the Official Flutter plugin to ensure stability.

 ## Features

-- Preview project images as an icon in your project explorer, supports png, svg, jpg, etc
+- Flutter official IDE features like code edit, refactor, run, debug, hot reload, hot restart; Flutter performance, outline inspector
+- Create New Flutter project on *Storm IDE
+- Fix UI freeze when creating New Flutter project on *Storm IDE and IDEA/Ultimate
+- Visual color editor for Color.fromARGB and Color.fromRGBO
-- Single click in pubspec.yaml and Dart source code to open dependency package's homepage in web browser
+- Single click in pubspec.yaml and Dart source code to open dependency package's source file or view homepage in web browser
+- Preview Image.asset('images/ble.png') icon as editor line marker and click to open
+- Auto complete of font name and image path when edit Dart string
 - Autocomplete Pub Packages in pubspec.yaml
-- Highlight and Update Pub Packages in pubspec.yam
+- Highlight and Update Pub Packages in pubspec.yaml
 - View Pub Package's Documentation in pubspec.yam, press `Ctrl+Q` to show additional information
-- Redesigned New Flutter project wizard on *Storm IDE without blocking the whole window anymore
-- Flutter official IDE features like code edit, refactor, run, debug, hot reload, hot restart; Flutter performance, outline inspector
+- Preview project images as an icon in your project explorer, supports png, svg, jpg, etc
 - Debug Android devices over wifi with just one click
 - Display colorful terminal output
 - Start Xcode, Android Studio on Mac with one click